Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Why do groinal responses happen?

-Even though a groinal response can be distressing when it occurs due to an OCD fear, rest assured it is a normal physiological response.
-All bodies may experience this at one time or another, and a groinal response is not always an indicator of arousal.
+Simply put, a groinal response is not always an indicator of arousal.
 Just because someone with OCD is experiencing a groinal response does not mean that their thoughts are representative of a desire or fantasy.

 Groinal response refers to a feeling of arousal in the genital region.
 However, a person may feel unwanted or distressing arousal in other parts of their body as well, like an elevated heart rate or blushing.

 When a person with OCD experiences a groinal response or any other unwanted physical sensation that they associate with arousal, they often feel disgusted, ashamed, and afraid of what it may mean.
-People make the mistake of thinking that groinal responses only happen due to sexual desire—as you might imagine, it can be quite disturbing for a mother to experience a groinal response when her 10 year old son walks in the room, or a teacher gets this feeling when he looks at his first grade student.
+People make the mistake of thinking that groinal responses only happen due to sexual desire—as you might imagine, it can be quite disturbing for a mother to experience a groinal response when her 10-year-old son walks in the room, or a teacher gets this feeling when he looks at his first grade student.

 However, there are many other causes that can contribute to these sensations.
 It’s important to recognize that these responses do not only happen when a person is sexually aroused.
 Groinal response can happen when one is in a heightened state of anxiety, feeling joy, feeling pain, or excitement.
 We call these high arousal emotions